Aa

 • G: before a/o/u is pronounced G as in G Before i/e it is pronounced as H in [hat].

 • J is pronounced as H in [hat].
-Also, J can be used instead of G when in process of conjugation one must place a/o/u after softened G. For example:
+Also, J can be used instead of G when in the process of conjugation one must place a/o/u after softened G. For example:

 Escoger – to choose, pronounced as [eskoher]